iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 ### Method 2: Query full remote listing

+The second query method is to request the full listing of files present in cloud storage, all at once.

+_Ex: The S3 API provides the `ListObjects` method._

-With the second method, the overall amount of time it will take to complete the full operation scales with the total number of files in cloud storage, rather than the number of files we wish to query.
+With this method, the overall amount of time it will take to complete the full operation scales with the total number of files in cloud storage, rather than the number of files we wish to query.

 It is important to note that when using this method, cloud APIs will only return a certain number of files at a time (the amount returned varies depending on the